entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 - [Deploy](#deploy): `ent bundle deploy` delivers a published bundle to the ECR of an Entando Application.
 The bundle custom resource is exported and tags are retrieved from Docker Hub.

-- [Install](#install): In the final phase of bundle creation, the `ent bundle install` applies the bundle to the Entando instance.
+- [Install](#install): `ent bundle install` applies the bundle to the Entando instance.
 It is then available in the App Builder for unlimited reuse within the application.

 See [Build and Publish a Bundle Project](../../tutorials/create/pb/publish-project-bundle.md) for more details.